-Opera News has called Anthony Davis, “A National Treasure,” for his pioneering work in opera.
-His music has made an important contribution not only in opera, but in chamber, choral and orchestral music.
-He has been on the cutting edge of improvised music and Jazz for over four decades.
-Anthony Davis continues to explore new avenues of expression while retaining a distinctly original voice.
-Mr. Davis has composed seven operas.
-X: THE LIFE AND TIMES OF MALCOLM X with a libretto by Thulani Davis, had its world premiere at the New York City Opera in 1986.
-A recording of the opera was released in 1992 on the Gramavision label and earned a Grammy nomination for music composition.
-UNDER THE DOUBLE MOON, with a libretto by Deborah Atherton, premiered at the Opera Theatre of St. Louis in 1989 and TANIA, an opera based on the kidnapping of Patty Hearst with a libretto by Michael John La Chiusa, premiered at the American Music Theater Festival in 1992 was recorded and released for KOCH International in October of 2001 and received its European premiere in Vienna in November, 2003.
-His fourth opera, AMISTAD premiered at the Lyric Opera of Chicago on November 29th, 1997.
+Anthony Davis has composed eight operas.
+X: THE LIFE AND TIMES OF MALCOLM X with a libretto by Thulani Davis, played to sold out houses at its world premiere at the New York City Opera in 1986.
+It was the first of a new American genre: opera on a contemporary political subject.
+A recording of the opera was released in 1992 on the Gramavision label and earned a Grammy nomination in 1993 for “Best Contemporary Classical Composition.”
+The Detroit Opera debuted a new production in May 2022, which will travel to the Metropolitan Opera in November 2023.
+UNDER THE DOUBLE MOON, with a libretto by Deborah Atherton, premiered at the Opera Theatre of St. Louis in 1989 and TANIA, an opera based on the kidnapping of Patty Hearst with a libretto by Michael John LaChiusa, premiered at the American Music Theater Festival in 1992.
+TANIA was recorded and released for KOCH International in October of 2001 and received its European premiere in Vienna in November 2003.
+His fourth opera, AMISTAD, about a shipboard uprising by slaves and their subsequent trial, premiered at the Lyric Opera of Chicago in November 1997.
 AMISTAD was created in collaboration with librettist Thulani Davis and was directed by George C. Wolfe.
-A new production of the opera, directed by Sam Helfrich, debuted at the Spoleto USA Festival in Charleston,, South Carolina in May, 2008.
-A recording of the opera was released on New World in 2008.
-Anthony Davis’ opera WAKONDA’S DREAM with a libretto by Yusef Komunyakaa had its world premiere with Opera Omaha in March 2007.
-LILITH, an opera about Adam’s first wife based on Allan Havis’ acclaimed play with a libretto by the playwright, debuted in 2009 followed by LEAR ON THE 2ND FLOOR, an opera inspired by King Lear, in March 2013.
-His most recent opera THE CENTRAL PARK FIVE with a libretto by Richard Wesley was awarded the Pulitzer Prize in Music in 2020 and was presented at Long Beach Opera in 2019.
-He has two music theater works in development, SHIMMER, a music theater work about the McCarthy Era with Sarah Schulman and Michael Korie and TUPELO, a music theater work about the life of Elvis Presley written with Arnold Weinstein.
+A new production of the opera, directed by Sam Helfrich, debuted at the Spoleto USA Festival in Charleston, South Carolina in May 2008 and a recording of the opera was released on New World, also in 2008.
+Davis’s opera WAKONDA’S DREAM with a libretto by Yusef Komunyakaa had its world premiere with Opera Omaha in March 2007.
+LILITH, an opera about Adam’s first wife based on Allan Havis’s acclaimed play with a libretto by the playwright, debuted in 2009 followed by LEAR ON THE 2ND FLOOR, an opera inspired by King Lear, in March 2013.
+His most recent opera THE CENTRAL PARK FIVE with a libretto by Richard Wesley was given its world premiere at Long Beach Opera in 2019.
+New recordings of X: THE LIFE AND TIMES OF MALCOLM X and THE CENTRAL PARK FIVE are planned for release in the 2022/23 season.

-Anthony Davis has composed numerous works for orchestra and chamber ensemble commissioned by the San Francisco Symphony, Brooklyn Philharmonic, Atlanta Symphony Orchestra, St. Lukes Chamber Ensemble, Kansas City Symphony and the Massachusetts Institute of Technology.
-His other works include the music for the critically acclaimed Broadway production of Tony Kushner's ANGELS IN AMERICA: MILLENIUM APPROACHES, PART ONE which premiered in May, 1993 and PART TWO, PERESTROIKA which debuted in November of 1993.
-He has written two choral works.
-The first, VOYAGE THROUGH DEATH TO LIFE UPON THESE SHORES, an a cappella work based on the poem "Middle Passage" by Robert Hayden, is a harrowing tale about the slave trade and the fateful Middle Passage.
-His work, RESTLESS MOURNING, an oratorio for mixed chorus and chamber ensemble with live electronics, sets the poetry of Quincy Troupe and Allan Havis as well as the 102nd Psalm and presents a powerful evocation of the 9-11 Tragedy.
-The Carolina Chamber Chorale premiered the work at the Piccolo Spoleto Festival on May 31st, 2002.
+Davis’s catalogue also include two choral works: VOYAGE THROUGH DEATH TO LIFE UPON THESE SHORES, a harrowing tale about the slave trade and the fateful Middle Passage, written for a cappella voices and based on Robert Hayden’s poem "Middle Passage"; and RESTLESS MOURNING, an oratorio for mixed chorus and chamber ensemble with live electronics, which sets the poetry of Quincy Troupe and Allan Havis as well as the 102nd Psalm of David in a powerful evocation of the 9/11 tragedy.
+The Carolina Chamber Chorale premiered the work at the Piccolo Spoleto Festival in May 2002.